 Riga Technical University International Architecture Summer School

-Designed and built with 9 students in two weeks of August, the Story Tower sits in the small city of Cēsis in a busy square between the train and bus station and the civic library and is built intirely from locally sourced and recycled materials – Timber and Tetra-Pak.
+Designed and built with 9 students, the Story Tower sits in the small city of Cēsis in a busy square between the train and bus station and the civic library and is built entirely from locally sourced and recycled materials – Timber and Tetra-Pak (milk cartons).